nachtfuchs/BehavioralCloningGI/writeup_IG.md

 ![alt text][image5]

 After the collection process, I had around 55000 number of data points, depending on how many data points were neglected because of the steering threshold.
+The neglection is done randomly, so that I cannot tell the exact number of data points.
 I then preprocessed this data by changing the color space to HSV and choosing the S channel.
 It proved in previous lessons to work very well and yield to distinguished features in this project.
 Furthermore, I resized the image to 32x64 (height and width in pixels) in order to reduce the computational load on my machine which lead to significantly quicker calculations.
 Within the model, I used a lambda layer to normalize the S-channel value.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.